drodriguezSRL/ORBSLAM3_implementation/README.md

 docker image build -t image-name . #from image to container, also works with docker build; note '.' for current directory

-docker container ls #list containers; also works with docker ps
+docker container ls #list active/running containers; also works with docker ps docker  ps -a # list all containers even if stopped

 docker run image-name #run the container docker run -it image-name #to request a terminal inside the container not just run it

 docker container stop container-name # stop a container; docker will give containers random names but you can also give it a name of your choosing with --name <container-name> <image-name>
+docker container start -i container-name #re-start a container

 docker run -i container-name # (re)start a container